-You will find options from traditional Goan dishes like Vindaloo to Xacuti, a variety of seafood from fish to prawns, calamari, lobster to great English breakfast platter with set pancakes, bacon, hash brown, oatmeal with fresh fruits, Israeli, American, Mexican, Chinese and of course Indian Mainland.
+You will find options from traditional Goan dishes like Vindaloo to Xacuti, a variety of seafood from fish to prawns, calamari, and lobster to great English breakfast platters with set pancakes, bacon, hash brown, oatmeal with fresh fruits, Israeli, American, Mexican, Chinese and of course Indian Mainland.

 A meal can start from INR 150 – 600 depending upon the place.
-You can try having all three meals of the day at difference shacks to experience the most of it.
+You can try having all three meals of the day at different shacks to experience the most of it.

 2. Dolphin Watching

 Off the coast of Goa, you will find a pod of dolphins frolicking in the Arabian Sea.
 There you are in the middle of the sea with these astonishing creatures porpoising around you.
 It’s an extraordinary sight.
 Mind you, you can only sport them in the winter months and near the morning and evening hours.